How To Exercise When You Don’t Like Exercise

 I’m grateful that I’m someone who enjoys exercise and definitely feels the effects of not being able to work at full capacity for two months.
 I enjoy trying new ways to sweat and I’ve made it part of my career by working as a personal trainer.
 I have lots of friends who are either instructors or passionate about fitness themselves, so surrounding myself around them sometimes gives me the warped view that everyone LOVES FITNESS.

 I had the idea for this post after hearing twice in one day that some people simply don’t like exercise.
 One was from a client who told me that he liked me, but still didn’t like exercising with me.
-The other was from my husband who, despite having access to a fitness center in our building, simply isn’t able to go downstairs and use it.
+The other was from my husband who, despite having access to a fitness center in our Chicago building, simply wasn’t able to go downstairs and use it.

 Since I crave and enjoy exercise, it’s sometimes hard for me to comprehend what people WOULDN’T like about it.
 For those people, these tips are for you.